adityatw/lora/README.md

 - Monitor memory usage during training and evaluation.
 - Refer to official documentation for compatibility and performance tips.

-This setup has been tested on a GeForce GTX 1650 with limited VRAM, and includes memory-aware strategies to prevent out-of-memory errors during training and evaluation.
+This setup has been tested on a GeForce GTX 1650 with limited VRAM, and on an NVIDIA RTX 5000 Ada using a split-then-tokenize strategy to efficiently manage memory and prevent out-of-memory errors during training and evaluation.

 ## 📖 Citation & acknowledgments